michaelwoodson/jekyll-now/_posts/2018-03-02-learning-to-whistle-with-an-lstm-gan.md

 ![GAN LSTM generated orca whistle]({{"/images/generated-whistle.png" | asset_url}})

-For my first deep learning project, I tried pumping raw audio into an LSTM and looked for neurons that matched Orca whistles.
+For my first deep learning project, I tried pumping raw audio into an LSTM and looked for neurons that matched orca whistles.
 For my next project I wanted to try using a GAN architecture and spectrograms to find stronger abstractions.

 <!--more-->